 - Software Design

 Students interested in USC’s program will need to hold an undergraduate degree in engineering, math, or hard science from a regionally-accredited university.
 Students who do not meet this requirement will need to have at minimum a substantial background in computing.
 USC’s program is delivered through the university’s innovative DEN@Viterbi platform, which administers over forty graduate programs in addition to professional (non-credit) courses.

 Average Tuition: $1,646

 New York University, located in one of the world’s great centers of technology and commerce, offers an online Master of Science in Management and Systems designed to prepare students for careers at the intersection of business and technology.
 It is designed for students who want to be leaders in the business world but also require advanced knowledge of the latest innovations in technology and information systems.
-Students in the program will be prepared to navigate these junctures and be able to develop and execute detailed strategies for commerce, and they can expect their skills to be in high demand.
 Students will also develop business leadership skills so that they can enter the workplace with confidence.

 College Choice Score: 98.85

 Boston University offers an online Masters in Computer Information Systems.
 It was established in 2004, making it one of the older and more established programs on our list.
 Boston’s program is designed to prepare working professionals for positions of leadership in information technology in a wide variety of areas.